Gunjin Shōgi: Gameplay

+Marshal 元帥: —; 0; 1; 0; The marshal is immobile and takes the place of the flag for the 25-piece game.
+Vulnerable to attack only by a flag or senior officer, and only when there are no adjacent friendly pieces.

 Boards

 Hironori Takahashi has documented at least a dozen varieties of game boards; the size and configuration of the player's "home area", where they deploy their pieces, are tied to the total number of pieces per player.